ArtHitParade

 Léger was a member of the Parti Communiste Français since 1945, but he suspected that his art was too far away from Soviet realism to appeal his political friends.
 For establishing a direct link with the working class, he exhibited several paintings from this series in the canteen of the Renault factory in Boulogne-Billancourt.
 The reception was mixed but not indifferent.

-2019 SOLD for € 20M including premium
+2019 SOLD for € 20M by Christie's

 Nicolas de Staël wanted to introduce a new modernism in pictorial art at a time when American artists were developing the abstract expressionism.
 He tries geometric structures painted in various shades of gray sprinkled with traces of his knife in the impasto.
-This period culminates with a monumental opus 204 x 405 cm named Composition 1950 which was sold for € 4.2M including premium by Sotheby's on June 3, 2014.
+This period culminates with a monumental opus 204 x 405 cm named Composition 1950 which was sold for € 4.2M by Sotheby's on June 3, 2014.

 He appreciates that a full abstraction cannot express an artist's relationship to the world.
 He begins to state that abstraction and figuration are not incompatible.
 One of his confidants is René Char, the poet who gave freedom to words.